Doing Well Doesn’t Mean It’s Clear What to Do Next

 When those connections aren’t clear, it’s easy to keep making progress without ever feeling more certain about where it’s leading.

-The progress was there.
-The clarity wasn’t.
+The progress is there.
+The clarity isn’t always.

 — Brad